WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

     } );
     ```

-    _Please note that, although this works, in general is a good practice to define all the global state on the server._
+    _Please note that, although this works, in general it is a good practice to define all the global state on the server._

 -   **Accessing the global state**